List of Death Note characters: Watari

+In the film, he is played by Shunji Fujimura, who felt that Watari's presence would "come alive" if he projected "the mood of this mysterious old gentleman without the air of livelihood."

 Matt

 Matt (マット, Matto), real name is Mail Jeevas (マイル・ジーヴァス, Mairu Jīvasu), is a cohort of Mello's.
 Matt was also a former resident of Wammy's orphanage, being one of its most talented despite his laziness.
 He is a chain smoker with a fondness for video games.
 Matt is Mello's helper as he performs espionage work and acts as an accomplice in Takada's kidnapping, which results in his death when he is shot by Takada's bodyguards.